decentraland/documentation/content/creator/scene-editor/editor-installation.md

 {{< hint info >}}
 **📔 Note**:
-The Scene Editor is currently in Alpha stage, and shared with users that join the [pre-release of the new Standalone Decentraland client](https://68zbqa0m12c.typeform.com/to/y9fZeNWm).
+The Creator Hub is currently in Alpha stage, and shared with users that join the [pre-release of the new Standalone Decentraland client](https://68zbqa0m12c.typeform.com/to/y9fZeNWm).

-Once accepted into the alpha program, you'll be shared the installer for the editor.
+Once accepted into the alpha program, you'll be shared the installer for the Creator Hub.
 {{< /hint >}}

-## Updating the Editor
+## Updating the Creator Hub

 No steps are required.
-The Scene Editor application checks for updates every time you open it, and self-updates if there's a new version available.
+The Creator Hub application checks for updates every time you open it, and self-updates if there's a new version available.

 ## Editing code